 This class is an introduction to model-based systems engineering (MBSE), which is the formalized application of system modeling language, tools, and techniques to support requirements, design, analysis, verification and validation activities beginning in a system's conceptual design phase and continuing throughout development and later life cycle phases.
 The course emphasizes practical application of the Systems Modeling Language (SysML) in actually building and using system models.

 Course Objectives and Expected Learning Outcomes:

 During this course students will exercise the system engineering process through developing a student-chosen project system.
-This development will be facilitated by iteratively expressing the student's project system in a model using the SysML modeling language.
+This development will be facilitated by iteratively expressing the project system as a model using SysML.